3 Ways Yoga Can Help Shift and Change Your Mindset

 Though for many of us, meditation can be quite challenging and a difficult practice to integrate into your daily life.
 Your meditation practice doesn’t have to be long.

 It can be as quick as 5 minute.
-Taking the time to “do nothing” and sit in silence puts us closer in touch with our minds as well as our bodies.
+Taking the time to “do nothing” and sit in focused silence gets us closer in touch with our minds as well as our bodies.

 In meditation, we direct our awareness inwards and learn to identify negative thought patterns and emotions and learn to work through and eliminate those feelings that no longer serve us.

-The best way to start your daily meditation practice is to set one time to meditate every day.
-I find it easier to meditate right after my yoga practice.
+The best way to start your daily meditation practice is to set a time to meditate every day.
+I find it easier to meditate right after my breathing exercise (Pranayama) in the morning.

 Choose a suitable time for yourself and stick to it.

 Set your timer and start with 3 minutes of meditation and build up from there, to maybe 5 or 10 minutes over the coming weeks.

 Sitting crossed leg is the best for meditation because it keeps your spine straight, but it’s not for everyone.
-Try to find the comfortable way to sit, either on a chair or the floor with a straight spine.
+Try to find a comfortable way to sit, either on a chair or the floor with a straight spine.

 To begin with, just relax and focus on your breath – inhale count to four and exhale count to four.
 Try not to let your mind wander (and it will!).
 If it does, gently bring it back to focusing on your breath.

 A few times during the day try and stop for 1 minute and just breathe.
 Do this at work, at home, or during your commute.